emberjs/rfcs/text/1029-deprecate-app-prefix.md

 ## Drawbacks

 This is a change to the v1 addon API.
-V2 addons already cannot use contentFor.
+V2 addons already cannot use the contentFor hooks this RFC aims to deprecate.
 One could argue against bothering to change the v1 addon API.

 ## Alternatives